meowcateatrat/elephant/README.md

 2. Windows: Make sure you have 7-Zip installed.
 3. Windows: Launch build/build-windows.bat.
 Unix: Launch build/build-unix.sh.
 4. Install generated elephant.fda addon into FDM using its menu.

+# Troubleshooting
+Can't download?
+Make sure that "Allow add-ons to use web browser cookies" option is enabled in FDM add-ons' settings.
+Beware that by enabling this option you run the risk of your account being banned (temporarily or permanently).
+Be mindful with the request rate and amount of downloads you make with an account.